dqpb/gmetronome/README.md

 Download, Building and Installation
 -----------------------------------
-GMetronome is distributed as compressed source tarball and can be downloaded from our [releases page](https://gitlab.gnome.org/dqpb/gmetronome/-/releases).
+GMetronome is released as compressed source tarball and can be downloaded from our [releases page](https://gitlab.gnome.org/dqpb/gmetronome/-/releases).

 To build GMetronome you need a couple of packages: